TheMathGeek314/MoreStags/ReadMe.md

 	- *Many*: 75%
 	- *Most*: 90%
 	- *All*: 100%
-	- Due to Dirtmouth and Stag Nest being obtainable items, the exact count may be slightly off
 - **Prefer Non Vanilla** - Removes vanilla stags from the selection pool
 	- Dirtmouth and Stag Nest may ignore this setting
 - **Remove Cursed Locations** - Removes *Stag-God_Spring*, *Stag-Blue_Room*, and *Stag-Hall_of_Gods* from the selection pool